mmbman/Katagiri/1979-06-09-Fukanzazengi-Lecture1.md

 ##### 1:00:58

-And then this total personality, which is called [Buddha](glossary#buddha) , is completely perfect, all-pervading.
+And then this total personality, which is called [Buddha](glossary#buddha), is completely perfect, all-pervading.
 [Dogen Zenji](glossary#dogen) says, "The origin of the way is perfect and all-pervading."
 And also manifesting original nature of existence.
 If you arrange the circumstances, and sensory world, movement system, gut system, and also brain system, nervous system – very naturally, you can practice  [samadhi](glossary#samadhi), you can offer yourself into, and you can practice [egolessness](glossary#egolessness).
 And also, you can do something without any design on expecting a reward.
 That is perfect: perfect, harmonious life.
 That is peaceful life.

 And then, even though you don't understand, your total personality is perfectly peaceful, harmonious.
 How? ...
 This is belief.
 Belief really helps your activities, your practice. [*unintelligible*] It's really helpful.